IMRCLab/pololu-rs/docs/debugging.md

 # Debugging
-This document provides the users with 2 different ways to debugging the firmware.
+This document provides the users with 2 different ways to debug the firmware.
 <!-- Add a pro/con for the different methods, add sample debugging outputs for the different methods, what should I expect-->

 <div style="height:4px; background:#1e90ff; margin:32px 0;"></div>